D3Ext/WEF/README.md

 ### ⚪ Extra

-**If you are using bspwm, you can add this line to your bspwmrc for launching the *xterm* windows always beeing in floating mode** (for a prettier design)
+**If you are using bspwm, you can add this line to your bspwmrc for launching the *xterm* windows which is always in floating mode** (for a prettier design)

     bspc rule -a XTerm state=floating

-**If you consider this project has been useful, I would really appreciate supporting me by giving this repo a star or buying me a coffee.**
+**If you consider this project useful, I would really appreciate supporting me by giving this repo a star or buying me a coffee.**

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/d3ext)